noornee/lex/README.md

 - [Open Sans](https://fonts.google.com/specimen/Open+Sans) ➡️ Subreddit font
 - [SVGRepo](https://www.svgrepo.com) ➡️ SVGs
 - [Yqnn's SVG Path Editor](https://github.com/Yqnn/svg-path-editor) ➡️ Was used to edit almost all SVGs

+# 📝 Other Information

+## Do I need a reddit account to use Lex?

+No, a reddit account is not required to use Lex.

+## Can I upvote / comment on posts?

+Sorry, there are currently no plans to add support to upvoting and commenting.